hashicorp/vagrant/website/docs/source/v2/provisioning/chef_solo.html.md

 * `environment` (string) - The environment you want the Chef run to be a part of.
 This requires that `environments_path` is set.

-* `nfs` (boolean) - If true, any synced folders that need to be used are shared via NFS, rather than the default synced folder mechanism.
-This can result in performance increases.
-By default, this is false.

 * `recipe_url` (string) - URL to an archive of cookbooks that Chef will download and use.

 * `roles_path` (string or array) - A list of paths where roles are defined.
   By default this is empty.

+* `synced_folder_type` (string) - The type of synced folders to use when sharing the data required for the provisioner to work properly.
+By default this will use the default synced folder type.
+For example, you can set this to "nfs" to use NFS synced folders.

 ## Specifying a Run List